mikhailsinyakov/Nodejs-master-class-HA4/readme.md

 ~~~
 - go to localhost:300 in your browser

+You can get your Stripe secret key  [here](https://dashboard.stripe.com/account/apikeys)

+You can get your Mailgun private key  [here](https://app.mailgun.com/app/account/security)

 An unauthenticated user can:
  - create new account with required fields: firstName, lastName, email, streetAddress